LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 }
 ```

-As presented above, most of them have `Assert.` code inside.
-The `Then_the_response_should_have_customer_content()` step does not have explicit assert, but it deserializes the `HttpResponseMessage` content.
+As presented above, most of them have `Assert.Xxx()` code inside.
+The `Then_the_response_should_have_customer_content()` step does not have explicit assert, but it deserializes the `HttpResponseMessage` content into model.
 The `DeserializeAsync<T>()` method is an extension method, defined in [JsonExtensions](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/JsonExtensions.cs#L15).

 ## Using Composite Steps

-The `Creating_a_new_customer()` scenarion focuses on the customer creation process.
+The `Creating_a_new_customer()` scenario focuses on the customer creation process.
 Sometimes however, we need to write scenarios which focus on the behaviors after that stage.
 Let's take a look at this scenario:

 ```c#
 [Scenario]